coracle-social/coracle/README.md

 # What is this?

 Coracle is a web client for the Nostr protocol.
-While Nostr is useful for many things, Coracle focuses on providing a high-quality user experience.
+While Nostr is useful for many things, Coracle focuses on providing a high-quality social media experience.
 Check it out at [coracle.social](https://coracle.social).

 [Dufflepud](https://github.com/staab/dufflepud) is a companion server which you can self-host.
 It helps Coracle with things like link previews and image uploads.

 Coracle is currently in _alpha_ - expect bugs, slow loading times, and rough edges.

+If you like Coracle and want to support its development, you can donate sats via [Geyser](https://geyser.fund/project/coracle).

 # Features